Please view these information tabs to learn about our Mechanical Clock Chimeblock and Rods

 Clock Chime Hammer Positioning

 A mechanical clock movement has hammers that need to be bent into their final position.
-The clock-chime hammer position should be so the tops of the hammer heads are about 1/4 inch down from the chime block.
+The correct clock-chime hammer position needs the tops of the hammer heads to be about 1/4 inch down from the chime block.

-The hammers need to be 1/8 inch away from the rod when at rest.
+The hammers need to be 1/8 inch away from the rod.
+This would be when it is at rest.
 In other words, bend the hammer wires so the head is 1/8 away from the chime rod.
 This spacing between the head and the rod is so it will not thud or double strike.

 Tuning the mechanical clock chime

-Down the line, and one hammer at a time, repeat this process.
+Repeat this process for each wire, one hammer at a time, down the line.
 Continue in this manner until you can lift and drop the hammer to create a crisp sound.
 If each hammer head is done this way the clock will have a nice song in the end.

 Often a customer will say the sound is not correct.
-It is because of improper hammer positioning that this occurs.
+This is due to improper hammer positioning.
 When performing the above directions correctly the sound is beautiful.

 Positioning the 340 / 341 series

 The 340 and 341 Hermle clock movement series went through a change in the hammer wires.
-The hammer heads were on wires but now they are made on flat bars.
-This is dealt with in the same way as above, it is just not as easy to bend.
+The hammer heads were on wires, but now they are made on flat bars.
+The positioning is still the same, however it is a little more difficult to bend them.

-The point to bend this bar is at the place where it goes from skinny to wide with needle nose pliers.
-The overall assembly will be higher from the chime block slightly.
-That is if swapping out the movement with the wire hammer head rod older style.
+With needle nose pliers, bend this bar where it goes from skinny to wide.
+The overall assembly will be slightly higher from the chime block.
+That is, if you are swapping out the movement with the older style wire hammer head rod.

-It is an option to raise the entire chimeblock with a shim underneath it to help with this.
-It is not an absolute requirement, bending the hammer arms are usually sufficient.
+It is an option to raise the entire chimeblock with a shim to help with this.
+It is not an absolute requirement.
+Bending the hammer arms are usually sufficient.

 For a clean crisp chime sound